SleepyCC33/My-Python-Learning-Journey/README.md

   I wrote the whole of it.
 It is allowed to edit as GNU.
 ## Contact
   If you have any other problem, feel free to contact me through my email(26048121@qq.com)
+## Learning Reflections and Plans
+  **Learning Reflection & Future Plans**
+  As a long-time GitHub user, I've always downloaded software from GitHub rather than contributing my own.
+This submission task made me realize the importance—and difficulty—of consistent naming conventions and writing clear README documentation.
+Writing code comes easily to me, but crafting a README is quite a hassle.
+  This project gave me hands-on experience with code storage and taught me about licensing.
+Moving forward, I plan to use this repository as my learning journal: committing each time I master a new concept.
+I'll also use branches to manage different projects, optimize my legacy code, and let these commits document my growth journey.